Antoine-Alexandre/DecodeTech/content/privacypolicy.md

 The Personal Information you provide when contacting us or when signing up for platform updates is stored on servers in the European Union.

 The accuracy of your Personal Information is important to us.
-If you change your email address, you may send us an email at [decodetech@etik.com](mailto:decodetech@etik.com) for us to be able to change it accordingly.
+If you change your email address, you may send us an email at [decodetech@etik.com](mailto:decodetech@etik.com) so that we can change it accordingly.
 We will only store your Personal Information in our systems for as long as is necessary.

 ### Security